imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 of wrongness ("Failure Fridays") but it never took off....)

 * creates hostile discussions (PRs, etc..)
-* mansplaining
-** Well actually - the onramp to a mansplanation

 It is very telling to me that the standard introduction to any mansplanation, _well, actually...._, is almost the ultimate expression of declaring rightness, or rectifying.
 It is rectifying behavior.

-* trying to be helpful
+It is appropriate that we have identified this behavior as an expression of masculine insecurity whose compliment finds the male trying to exert power through rectifying.
+More innocent mansplanations - without contradicting a man may simply declare that he is right, believing this bloviation to be helpful to the person whose ignorance is assumed.